+The textbook is Contemporary Abstract Algebra, 5th Ed, Joseph A. Gallian, ©2002, Houghton Mifflin Company.
 You should already feel comfortable with the basic approaches to doing a mathematical proof.
 However, if you would like to have a resource at hand, you might consider buying one of the many books on "how to do proofs".
-I recommend "The Nuts and Bolts of Proofs" but one of the other books listed below might appeal to your learning style better.
+I recommend "The Nuts and Bolts of Proofs" but one of the other books listed in the bibliography might appeal to your learning style better.
 The links point to Amazon.com but you might find better prices elsewhere on the web.